 Check out the video below to see how easy it is to sign up for Park Rx and prescribe parks to patients.

 For additional questions or information, please email or call (360) 902-8559.

 Want to self prescribe but need some ideas of what activities you can do in parks?
-Then order our Park Rx Z-CARD® pocket calendar.
-It features a whole year’s worth of fun outdoor recreation ideas.
+Our Park Rx pocket calendar can help with ideas.
+It features a whole year's worth of fun outdoor recreation ideas.
 Call (360) 902-8844.
-Online viewable Z-CARD®